bbauska/TUMx-DWAPNx/README.md

 that you see.
 So, when you connect to, for example, an address on example.dallago.us, you see a web page.

-And that\'s exactly what a front-end is!
+And that&apos;s exactly what a front-end is!
 It provides you with the tools to build these views, to reuse them and to use the code from the server to, for example, give meaningful objects meaningful data to the view itself.